Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 In this version, the example is based on one unity-scene, meaning there is no real change of scenes.
 The interface gets replaced by the next one in the same unity-scene instead.

 #### Multi-Scene-Branch
 In this version, the example is based on multiple unity-scenes.
 This means, everytime you see a new interface, unity switched to another scene.
+To make this work, there is a loading scene during the optimization process and the *BOforUnityManager* is marked as *DontDestroyOnLoad*.

 ### Installation
 This is a step-by-step explanation how you get this asset running on your system.